erielC/full-bit-adder/docs/info.md

 ## How to test

-I tested the project using the Wokwi simulation
+I tested the project using the Wokwi simulation on my own account

 ## External hardware